netradyne/Policy/PrivacyPolicy.md

-NetraDyne Privacy Policy
+Netradyne Privacy Policy

 Last Changes to Privacy Policy:  March 13, 2017

-NetraDyne, Inc. (collectively “NetraDyne” or “we,” “us,” or “our”) respects your privacy and is committed to protecting it through our compliance with this Privacy Policy.
+Netradyne, Inc. (collectively “Netradyne” or “we,” “us,” or “our”) respects your privacy and is committed to protecting it through our compliance with this Privacy Policy.

 This Privacy Policy describes the types of information and data we may collect from you or that you may provide when you visit the website http://www.netradyne.com (our “Website”), and our user portal.
 This Policy describes, our practices for collecting, using, maintaining, protecting, disclosing, sharing, and storing that information and data.
 This Policy is applicable to data and information we collect: